-A method and apparatus has been shown and described which allows Quality of Service to be controlled at a temporal granularity.
+A method and apparatus have been shown and described, allowing the Quality of Service to be controlled at a temporal granularity.

-Time-value curves, generated for each task, ensure that mission resources are utilized in a manner which optimizes mission performance.
-It should be noted, however, that although the present invention has shown and described the use of time-value curves as applied to mission workflow tasks, the present invention is not limited to this application; rather, it can be readily appreciated by one of skill in the art that time-value curves may be used to optimize the delivery of any resource to any consumer by taking into account the dynamic environment of the consumer and resource.
+Time-value curves generated for each task ensure that mission resources are utilized in a manner that optimizes mission performance.
+It should be noted, however, that although the present invention has shown and described the use of time-value curves as applied to mission workflow tasks, the present invention is not limited to this application; instead, it can be readily appreciated by one of skill in the art that time-value curves may be used to optimize the delivery of any resource to any consumer by taking into account the dynamic environment of the consumer and resource.

 FIELD OF THE INVENTION

 This invention generally relates to resource management and, more particularly, to a method and apparatus for generating and using time-value curves for resource management.